Public Art at International Cove

 The Cove and the art will be true to the original intention of International Park, which was established more than 40 years ago by Toledo's ethnic communities.

-The art was inspired in part by the late Yehia Hussein "John" Shousher, a well-known Toledo businessman and philanthropist who was integral in the development of International Park.
+A gift from the family of late Yehia Hussein "John" Shousher, a well-known Toledo community member who was integral in the development of International Park, helped launch the project.

 Blessing Hancock is known for her monumental, site-specific works.
 The award-winning artist has created more than 60 public and private art pieces worldwide.
 Community engagement is at the heart of Hancock’s work, with each of her public projects featuring an element that connects the artwork back to the community where it is located.